Published by the UCLA Brain Research Institute

 McKnight Endowment Fund for Neuroscience—Neuroscience of Brain Disorders Awards

-The 2004 awards begin in February.
-Letters of intent for 2005 awards are due by May 1, 2004.
-Information and application materials will be available in March 2004 at:www.mcknight.org/neuroscience.
+Letters of intent for 2006 awards are due in early May 2005.
+Information and application materials will be available in March 2005 at:www.mcknight.org/neuroscience.

 The Endowment Fund makes three types of awards each year.
 In addition to the Neuroscience of Brain Disorders Awards, they are the McKnight Technological Innovations in Neuroscience Awards, providing seed money to develop technical inventions to advance brain research; and the McKnight Scholar Awards, supporting neuroscientists in the early stages of their research careers.